Office Phone Number: 806 651 2296

 ( ) The people in the parenthesis are the main forces behind each project.

 I have worked with lots of people over the years, students, faculty and foreign interns.
-A comprehensive 34 year look at AEI is in the works and should be finished before the next 35 years have flown past.
-Each person has left a little bit of new knowledge and hopefully taken away more than they left.
-Now, as Associate Director of Training Education and Outreach at AEI, I will see that it follows the path charted this last 1/3 century to make renewables more attractive to our world.
+A comprehensive 35 year look at AEI is in the works and will be ended now.
+Each person that has been associated with AEI has left a little bit of new knowledge and hopefully taken away more than they left.
+As Associate Director of Training Education and Outreach at AEI, I saw that it followed the path charted this last 1/3 century to make renewables more attractive to our world.

 Anything to do with space interests me, lots of books on moon exploration and astronautics are in my bookshelf.
 The MARS lander Spirit/Opportunity is especially interesting as I have my name on the DVD's mounted to the lander frames, part of the Planetary Society effort.
 Celebrating the 50th anniversary of US manned space flight today too (May 1960 – 2010).
 I have a soft spot for minerals too, keeping a large collection of rock eggs and spheres that I have collected from all over the world on trips.

 have a computer near me at ALL times.
 I have worked with lots of systems and

 the main claim to fame is that of the 5 systems in the Smithsonian display on